 When we tell our child, “it’s time to go,” it can feel like we arbitrarily decided that it is time to go.
 Which, if you think about it, yes, our concepts of time are arbitrary.
 And like how babies understand the rules of physics on some deep level, kids get that time is an abstract concept, and yet, at the same time, they don’t quite have the brain maturation to fully conceptualize it.

 Young children are also developing a strong and healthy sense of self and the desire for independence and autonomy over their life.
 Hence, when you say, “it’s time to go,” it can become a power struggle.

 What is the answer?
 A consistent yet flexible daily routine.

 Why Daily Routines Are Good for Children: Safety, Regulation, and Secure Connection

 A consistent routine creates predictability in your toddler’s or your child’s day.
 They may not have fully internalized a 24-hour day and 7-day week, but when meals, snacks, naps, and bedtime happen around the same time they have predictable anchor points to their days.

 That predictability makes children feel safe and secure.

 Moreover, a predictable and consistent routine helps create a system of regulation around your child.
-Because children are still developing self-regulation (maturity of regulation systems in the brain start at age 7 but development continues long after that), external regulation in the form of a routine is supportive of their ongoing development.
+Because children are still developing self-regulation (maturity of regulation systems in the brain starts at age 7 but development continues long after that), external regulation in the form of a routine is supportive of their ongoing development.